steemit/smt-whitepaper/smt-manual/manual.md

 #### Numerical asset identifiers

 An SMT is referred to by a *numerical asset identifier* or NAI, consisting of two at-signs followed by nine decimal digits, for example `@@314159265`.
 The blockchain enforces that the identifier placed by a UI into the `smt_create_operation` must match the result of the `get_next_smt_identifier` RPC.
 Therefore, an NAI cannot be chosen freely by the SMT creator.
-It is not even possible to "mine" a "vanity NAI" (analogous to the
-"vanity Bitcoin address" some people use).
+It is not even possible to "mine" a "vanity NAI" (analogous to the "vanity Bitcoin address" some people use).

 The reason for this restriction is that the blockchain designers want to discourage users from using the consensus level identifiers as symbol names, and instead use a non-consensus directory system to attach human meaningful symbols to assets.
-Distinguishing a "namesquatter" from the legitimate owner of a brand is not a task that a blockchain can do, especially if the squatter is willing to pay the SMT creation fee.
+Distinguishing a "namesquatter" from the legitimate owner of a brand is not something that a blockchain can do, especially if the squatter is willing to pay the SMT creation fee.

 #### SMT naming